Functions and role of the Victorian Ombudsman

 - information that the persons believes on reasonable grounds shows or tends to show that:

-- a person, A person appointed to act on behalf of a company or an incorporated association in any public dealings. or public body has/is/will engage in ‘improper conduct’; or
+- a person, public officer or public body has/is/will engage in ‘improper conduct’; or

 - a public officer or public body has, is or will take ‘detrimental action’.